-The Kromfohrlander is an extremely rare breed with a very shallow gene pool.
-They have some known illnesses which can be DNA tested (hyperkeratosis and Von Willebrand’s Disease) and auto-immune problems.
-Keeping an eye on your Kromi’s health throughout its life and sharing information will help everyone in the breed understand the potential health of the breed better.
+The Kromfohrlander is an extremely rare breed with a very small gene pool.
+DNA tests are available for hyperkeratosis and Von Willebrand’s disease, which means breeders can identify carriers and avoid producing affected dogs; autoimmune problems have been noted in the breed.
+Keeping an eye on your Kromi’s health throughout its life and sharing information will help everyone in the breed better understand the potential health of the breed.

 Recommended Health Tests From Parent Club: